 Each course identified as prerequisite must be completed with a grade of C or above.
 Students must complete all prerequisite courses with an average of 2.7 to be considered for admission to SIUE School of Nursing.
 Realistically, students should have at least a 3.2 GPA to be competitive.
 Other courses listed here represent degree requirements for the SIUE B.S. in nursing.
 Students may complete their pre-nursing prerequisites at the community college, and consult their community college advisor using the guide above, or SIUE School of Nursing for transfer equivalents.
-Students should contact Gail Robinson, the pre-nursing adviser, for further curricular information and for information concerning application to SIUE School of Nursing.
-At least five semesters at SIUE are required for completing the bachelor's degree in nursing.
+Students should contact Gail Robinson, the pre-nursing adviser, for further curricular information.
+For information concerning application to SIUE School of Nursing, students should contact Mindy Reach at (618) 453-4349, the advisor with the Regional Nursing Program at SIUC.